 Commodity fetishism.
 A fetishized object is one which is more than a symbol: it’s believed to have actually the power the symbol represents (like an idol, or a totem with magical properties).
 Marx claimed that under industrial age capitalism’s rules, commodities became revered talismans, worshipped through transactional exchanges, imbued with mystical powers that give them inherent value — and obscuring the value of and in the very people who’ve worked labored over them in the first place.
 It’s one of Marx’s most subtle and nuanced concepts.
 Does it hold water?
 Again, I’ll merely pointing to societies in furious pursuit of more, bigger, faster, cheaper, nastier, now, whether it’s the retail temples of America’s mega-malls, or London rioters stealing, not bread, but video games.

 To date Haque’s post–it went online September 7th–has had more than 650 (!) comments and despite his plea that ” … this is a divisive topic,” exhorting his readers to “stay civilized, enlightened, and keep a sense of humor” and urging them to “… discuss the issues and ideas in the comments — not just defend ideologies by pointing fingers and calling one another names,” the comments are a sight to behold.

-* BTW, for beginners who want to start with good, readable studies of Marx and his ideas I’d recommend Eric Hobsbawn’s new book (we posted a link to a review of Hobsbawn’s here) and literary academic Terry Eagletona new book.
-(Here Eagleton writes about the book.)
+For beginners who want to start with good, readable studies of Marx and his ideas I’d recommend Eric Hobsbawn’s new book and literary academic Terry Eagletona new book.
+Here Eagleton writes about the book.